 Double-cab pickups with a payload of over one tonne are not treated as cars as HMRC should accept that they are "of a construction primarily suited for the conveyance of goods".
 You can read more on HMRC's interpretation of the law here.

-If the vehicle you want to buy meets the above definition of a car, then it will not attract the Annual Investment Allowance so relief will normally be given only at the Main Rate of 18% or Special Rate of 6% (previously 8%), unless the car qualifies for a First Year Allowance.
-The First Year Allowance is available in 2019/20 for expenditure on a new and unused car that emits no more than 75 g/km (including electric cars).
+If the vehicle you want to buy meets the above definition of a car, then it will not attract the Annual Investment Allowance or the new Super Deduction, so relief will normally be given only at the Main Rate of 18% or Special Rate of 6%, unless the car qualifies for a First Year Allowance.
+The First Year Allowance is available in 2021/22 for expenditure on a new and unused car that has zero emissions g/km (including electric cars).

-New and unused car, CO2 emissions are 75g/km or less (or car is electric) - First Year Allowance 100%
+New and unused car, CO2 emissions are 0g/km (or car is electric) - First Year Allowance 100%

-New and unused car, CO2 emissions are between 75g/km and 130 g/km - Main Rate Allowance 18%
+New and unused car, CO2 emissions do not exceed 50g/km - Main Rate Allowance 18%

 What about vehicles that are financed?